rpmfusion-infra/fedy/README.md

 ### Documentation

 Documentation is available online.
-Please visit the [wiki](http://github.com/satya164/fedorautils/wiki).
+Please visit the [wiki](http://github.com/satya164/fez/wiki).

 ### How to install

-Fedora Utils can be installed with our [script](http://satya164.github.io/fedorautils/fedorautils-installer) which automatically sets up the repo and installs the `fedorautils` package.
+Fez can be installed with our [script](http://satya164.github.io/fez/fez-installer) which automatically sets up the repo and installs the `fez` package.

 ### How to use

-After installation, search for `Fedora Utils` in the menu/overview or type `fedorautils` in the terminal.
+After installation, search for `Fez` in the menu/overview or type `fez` in the terminal.

 ### Getting the source

-You can get the latest source code from the [github page](http://github.com/satya164/fedorautils).
+You can get the latest source code from the [github page](http://github.com/satya164/fez).

-`git clone git@github.com:satya164/fedorautils.git`
+`git clone git@github.com:satya164/fez.git`

 ### Bugs and feature requests

-Please submit bugs and feature requests [here](http://github.com/satya164/fedorautils/issues).
+Please submit bugs and feature requests [here](http://github.com/satya164/fez/issues).